bketelsen/dlx/README.md

 ## Acknowledgments

-See [SHOULDERS](SHOULDERS.md) for acknowledgments and thanks to the other projects that `lxdev` was built with.
+See [SHOULDERS](SHOULDERS.md) for acknowledgments and thanks to the other projects that `devlx` was built with.
 Special thanks to [Simos Xenitellis](https://blog.simos.info/how-to-easily-run-graphics-accelerated-gui-apps-in-lxd-containers-on-your-ubuntu-desktop/) for the tireless blogging.
 I learned nearly everything about this process from those posts.